AlethaLabs/HALO/README.md

 ```

 ## Contributing
 Contributions are welcome!
 Please open issues or pull requests for bugs, features, or improvements.
+Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for more information and the process of contributing to this project

 ## License
 MIT